vonhraban/docs-1/index.md

 At the core, micro is simple and accessible enough that anyone can easily get started writing microservices.
 As you scale to hundreds of services, micro will provide the fundamental tools required to manage a microservice environment.

+## Get Started

+If you want to start writing microservices go directly to the [go-micro](https://github.com/micro/go-micro) repo.

 ## Overview

 The main piece of software provided is [Micro](https://github.com/micro/micro), a microservice toolkit.